Jump to content

 Cork from 1994 Saint Lamvinus which was bottled at the Chateau in France

-The 2003 vintage used only Cabernet Sauvignon grapes and was fermented in 11 Port casks each with a 265 liter capacity.[2]
+The 2003 vintage used only Cabernet Sauvignon grapes and was fermented in 11 Port casks each with a 265 L capacity.[3]
 Since the 2003 vintage, there are no consistent notes on the grape varietals used in Saint Lamvinus.

 Labeling for Saint Lamvinus has remained fairly consistent since its introduction into the regular production line in 1997 (stating 1995 vintage on the label).
 The United States import uses a larger yellow label (though white ones of the same design show up occasionally), while the rest of the world sees a thinner white label.